 I believed in the rules of the euro.
 I won’t make that mistake again.

-No country was ever fined for borrowing more than the pact allowed, which in the case of Greece and Portugal led to debt crises and European bailouts.
+No country was ever fined for borrowing more than the pact allowed, which in Greece and Portugal led to debt crises and European bailouts.
 Italy did not honor a commitment to pay down its debt.